 Discover Blu-Ray 3D With Timon & Pumbaa (4:23) - This is exactly what it sounds like - a shameless plug for Disney 3D Blu-Ray discs using the Lion King characters Timon & Pumbaa.
 It's weird to think of trying to promote 3D without an actual 3D video, but hey... it's got Timon & Pumbaa.

 Disney's A Christmas Carol is a bit thin on the extras, with a serious lack of interviews from the cast (save for a little bit seen within the one 14+ minute featurette), but the real treasure here is being able to watch the full movie in its original motion capture state.
 That alone is well worth checking out.
 While I don't have 3D Blu-Ray capabilities, I did see the movie in 3D in the theaters and it was a pretty neat visual experience, but it's not imperative to see the film in 3D.
 But do grab it in HD if you can!- John DiBiase, (reviewed: 11/4/10)

 Disclaimer: All reviews are based solely on the opinions of the reviewer.
-Most reviews are rated on how the reviewer enjoyed the film overall, not on content.
+Most reviews are rated on how the reviewer enjoyed the film overall, not exclusively on content.
 However, if the content really affects the reviewer's opinion and experience of the film, it will definitely affect the reviewer's overall rating.

 |Riley Clemmons Drops "Better For It" On Heels Of Breakthrough Hit|